 What sets Kahoot! apart is its ability to make learning feel like entertainment without sacrificing educational rigor.
 The platform supports multiple question types, including multiple choice, true/false, puzzles, and slide-based questions.
 Teachers can embed images, videos, and diagrams directly into questions, creating rich multimedia experiences.
 The competitive leaderboard format motivates students to improve their scores while learning from incorrect answers through immediate explanations.

 Kahoot! offers a free tier with core features suitable for individual teachers, while schools can upgrade to Kahoot!+ for expanded functionality including team mode, advanced analytics, and curriculum-aligned content libraries.
-The platform reported over 9 billion cumulative participants as of early 2025, demonstrating its widespread adoption across education levels.
+According to Kahoot!’s 2024 company transparency report, the platform reached 9 billion cumulative game participations since launch, with an average of 3.5 million games created monthly across 195 countries.

 Nearpod takes a different approach by embedding interactivity directly into lesson content.
 Rather than standalone quizzes, Nearpod allows teachers to build complete lessons with embedded activities, assessments, and multimedia elements that students engage with synchronously.